greengrowapps/GGARest-iOS/README.md

 ## Author

-Adrian Sanchis Serrano, adrian.sanchis@greengrowapps.com
+GreenGrowappa,info@greengrowapps.com

 ## License

-GGARest is available under the MIT license.
+GGARest is available under the Apache License Version 2.0.
 See the LICENSE file for more info.